cityofsurrey/docker-node-builder/README.md

 # docker-node-builder
-Docker image for building Node.js apps
+Docker node builder is a docker image generating containers for building Node.js apps.